 First, choose which measure of pace—mile or kilometer—you prefer.
 Then, select the page devoted to the pace range that most closely matches your typical times.

-Nutrition - Weight Loss average pace The Run/Walk Pace Calculator: 5K, 5 miles, 10K, 10 miles, half marathon, and marathon.
+Best Indoor Rowing Machines average pace will produce for six common race distances: 5K, 5 miles, 10K, 10 miles, half marathon, and marathon.
 Charts are available for pace per mile, from 5:00 per mile to 15:59 per mile, and pace per kilometer, from 3:00 per kilometer to 12:59 per kilometer.

 Minutes per Mile